Showing Is Better Than Saying; In Praise of the Ramsey Solutions

 E. What behaviors or principles do we value as important for effective and smooth functioning of our company?

-2. From the collection of the answers by each team member, come up with the new Mission, Vision and Behavior statements.
+Now read the answers by each team member and come up with the new Mission, Vision and Behavior statements.

-3. Publish the new statements to your people.
-Teach them what these statements mean.
+Publish the new statements for your people to see.
+Teach them what the statements mean.
 Put them on the walls and bring them up in every meeting, every announcement.

 Comments